 About This Guide

-Six venues in Geelong and Newtown run confirmed bottomless brunch or bottomless lunch packages in 2026 — priced from $70 to $99 per head, with 90 minutes to two hours of unlimited drinks included.
+Seven venues in Geelong and Newtown run confirmed bottomless brunch or bottomless lunch packages in 2026 — priced from $70 to $99 per head, with 90 minutes to two hours of unlimited drinks included.
 The drink lists range from prosecco and tap beer at the budget end to hand-shaken cocktails and full spirits at the premium end.
-Food ranges from wood-fired pizza to dumplings and bao to Chef's Hat Asian share plates.
+Food ranges from wood-fired pizza to sourdough pizza and pasta to dumplings and bao to Chef's Hat Asian share plates.

-All six venues verified against their own websites and the Visit Geelong Bellarine directory as of June 2026.
+All seven venues verified against their own websites and the Visit Geelong Bellarine directory as of July 2026.
 Prices and session lengths can change — booking directly with the venue before you arrive is the correct move.
-All six require bookings; none run walk-in on the bottomless package.
+All seven require bookings; none run walk-in on the bottomless package.

 Bottomless Brunch Geelong — At a Glance